jlnunez89/fibula-mmo/docs/Setup.md

    ![Image of running service](readme/standaloneExecution.PNG?raw=true)

-> This server is designed to only load the sector files surronding players as they approach them, making it start _**really fast**_ and requiring just a few memory: usually hovering around **250kb** so far.
-This will change of course as we add up monsters, their behaviour and NPCs.
+> This server is designed to only load the sector files surronding players as they approach them, making it start _**really fast**_ and requiring just a few memory: usually hovering around **~60 MB** so far.
+This will change of course as we add up a non-in memory database, monsters, their behaviour and NPCs.

 ## 5) Log in:

-1) Use you favorite `7.7` (soon to be 7.71) client to connnect to `localhost` / `127.0.0.1` (per vanilla configuration).
+1) Use you favorite `7.72` client to connnect to `localhost` / `127.0.0.1` (per vanilla configuration).
 In my case, I use Tibia Loader:

     ![Image of Tibia Loader](readme/tibiaLoader.PNG?raw=true)